-Accrual Basis : A method of accounting that recognizes revenues when earned and expenses when incurred, regardless of when cash is received or paid.
-Appropriation : An authorization made by the City Council which permits the City to incur obligations and to make expenditures of resources.
-Audit : A review of financial reports to determine compliance with applicable laws, regulations, and/or statements performed by an independent accounting firm.
-Balanced Budget : A financial plan of operation in which revenues (sources) equals expenditures (uses) for the fiscal year.
+A method of accounting that recognizes revenues when earned Accrual Basis: and expenses when incurred, regardless of when cash is received or paid.
+An authorization made by the City Council which permits the City Appropriation: to incur obligations and to make expenditures of resources.
+A review of financial reports to determine compliance with Audit: applicable laws, regulations, and/or statements performed by an independent accounting firm.
+Balanced Budget: A financial plan of operation in which revenues (sources) equals expenditures (uses) for the fiscal year.
 All individual funds must have a balanced budget.
 Some funds may be balanced by using fund balance as a source of revenue.
 A balanced budget is required of municipalities by State Law (municipal code 10-6-110).
-317 Baseline Budget : Maintenance level budget adjusted for revenue constraints.
+317 Baseline Budget: Maintenance level budget adjusted for revenue constraints.
 Some service levels are adjusted.
-Benefits : Payments made on behalf of employees for such items as retirement and health insurance.
-Bonds : Governments issue bonds primarily to finance long term assets, such as buildings, roads, highways, and utility systems.
-Budget : Financial plan for a specified period of time (fiscal year) that matches all planned revenues and expenditures for various municipal services.
-Budget Adjustment: A legal procedure utilized by the City staff and City Council to revise a budget appropriation.
+Benefits: Payments made on behalf of employees for such items as retirement and health insurance.
+Bonds: Governments issue bonds primarily to finance long term assets, such as buildings, roads, highways, and utility systems.

+municipal services.

+revise a budget appropriation.

+Financial plan for a specified period of time (fiscal year) that matches all planned revenues and expenditures for various departments follow in the preparation, adoption, and administration of the budget.